 Requisite Information Assumptions Used Valuation Closed group valuation Mortality rates In accordance with the Philippine Inter Company Mortality Study per age group Discount rates Discount rates for Non-Life Insurance Policy Reserves as of June 2020 (Ref.
-CL No. 2020-78) from Insurance Commission Inflation rate 3% as historical average and conservative projection Salary increase rate 3% for Private, 4% for Government, 0% for IPP and OWP On premium increase As per RA 11223, providing increments of 0.5% to reach 5% by 2024; deferred implementation is 2020 On benefits KONSULTA and Comprehensive OPB deferred for 1 year and other legislated benefits of UHC Law Operating expense 7.5% as ceiling by Operating Budget
+CL No. 2020-78) from Insurance Commission Inflation rate 3% as historical average and conservative projection Salary increase rate 3% for Private, 4% for Government, 0% for IPP and OWP On premium increase On benefits KONSULTA and Comprehensive OPB deferred for 1 year and other legislated benefits of UHC Law Operating expense 7.5% as ceiling by Operating Budget

-- Government, Private, IPP and OWP Present Value of Benefits recognition until 59 years old; - 2.
-Indigent, Lifetime Members and Senior Citizen Present Value of Benefits as legislated coverage: - 3.
-Insurance Commission Rates were used for the Discounting Rate CL No. 2020-78 as of June 30, 2020; - Lifespan according to the latest WHO Data except to the Senior Citizen and Lifetime Members; and - Government Premiums through GAA included in the inflow as discounted using the Insurance Commission Rates
+- 1. Government, Private, IPP and OWP Present Value of Benefits recognition until 59 years old; - Indigent, Lifetime Members and Senior Citizen Present Value of Benefits as legislated coverage; - 3.
+Insurance Commission Rates were used for the Discounting Rate CL No. 2020-78 as of June 30, 2020; - Lifespan according to the latest WHO Data except to the Senior Citizen and Lifetime Members; and - 5.
+Government Premiums through GAA included in the inflow as discounted using the Insurance Commission Rates